coryhouse/a11y/README.md

 - [ ] Are useful [landmarks](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/ARIA_Techniques#landmark_roles) displayed in the rotor?
 (Use good semantic markup, and apply roles when semantic markup isn't possible/sufficient)
 - [ ] Are buttons and anchors being used as intended?
 [They operate differently](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Roles/button_role#accessibility_concerns). (search code for these tags to focus audit)

+## A General Audit Workflow (h/t to Marcy Sutton)

+1. Make sure things are rendered in the browser as expected.
+1. Try navigating the site with only my keyboard, taking note of what does and doesn't work.
+1. Scan the page with developer tools (Accessibility Insights is one of my go-tos).
+1. Take note of how screen readers behave on Mac, Windows, and even mobile devices & emulators.
+1. Zoom in and out and watch for how content reacts.

+Once I've got a list of things that need addressed from the user side of things, I start in on the code.
+I often start conversations with Creative/Design teams as well to prevent accessibility issues earlier in the software development lifecycle.

+As I dive in to fix accessibility problems with code, I prioritize them based on user impact and the Web Content Accessibility Guidelines.
+I aim to fix things one viewport size at a time, though it's important to double check that changes in one place don't have an effect on others.

 ## A11y Tools

 - Chrome Audits tab (powered by [Lighthouse](https://developers.google.com/web/tools/lighthouse))